-SAIDO Berahino signed a new two-and-a-half year deal to keep him at the club until June 2014, plus a further year's option in the club's favour, on January 10, 2012.
+SAIDO Berahino signed a new two-and-a-half year deal to keep him at The Hawthorns until June 2014, plus a further year's option in the club's favour, on January 10, 2012.

 They were granted political asylum in Newtown and he became the first player to be signed by the Baggies' then-Centre of Excellence from inner-city kids football team Phoenix United.

-The striker has shot up the England ranks and in July 2011 represented them at the Under-20s World Cup in Colombia.
+The forward shot up the England ranks and in July 2011 represented them at the Under-20s World Cup in Colombia.

 He was also part of England Under-17s' 2010 European Championships-winning squad.